kurron/terraform-environments/README.md

 }
 ```

-Notice how `environment`, `project`, `creator` and `region` have been parameterized, allowing the logic to reused between different projects and environments?
+Notice how `environment`, `project`, `creator` and `region` have been parameterized, allowing the logic to be reused between different projects and environments?

 ## Environment-specific Versus Constant Values
 Some values, such as the project the resources are being created for, are stable and should be expressed as a constant value.
 Other values, such as the environment the resource is being deployed in, change between deployments and should be expressed a variables.